 Example - Money Bill, BPL, Right to Education, Aadhar Card, FRBM and so on.

-- Economy: The next major chunk of question asked in this year Prelims exam was from Economy section.
+- Economy: The next major chunk of the question asked in this year Prelims exam was from the Economy section.
 This section saw a mix of both conceptual based and current affairs based questions.
 Someone with good command over the economy subject would have been able to answer questions with less effort, since most of the questions asked from this section were of moderate difficulty.

 - Geography: In this year s Geography section, UPSC asked more map-based and factual questions.
-Usually, UPSC asks conceptual based questions from Geography section, but this year it changed the trend drastically.
+Usually, UPSC asks conceptual based questions from the Geography section, but this year it changed the trend drastically.

 - Environment: Questions from the Environment section were asked based on current affairs.
 Almost all questions from this section were from the last 1-2 year current affairs issues.
 For example - conservation agriculture, Sixth Mass Extinction, GM mustard, carbon fertilisation, prosopis juliflora etc.

 - Science and Tech: Almost all questions asked from S and T section this year were based on current issues and burning topics.
-Most of the questions asked in this section were on expected lines, for example, questions like Internet of Things, 3D printing, the theory of relativity, IRNSS etc.
+Most of the questions asked in this section were on expected lines, for example, questions like the Internet of Things, 3D printing, the theory of relativity, IRNSS etc.